-LAS VEGAS – Sources report Kate Swanson, a local suburban mother and former Plasmatics tribute-band vocalist, was “humiliated” to be seen in public bringing her teen son to a rap-rock concert.
+LAS VEGAS — Kate Swanson, a local suburban mother and former Plasmatics tribute-band vocalist, was “humiliated” to be seen in public bringing her teen son to a rap-rock concert, sources confirmed.

 “Oh, my god.
-This is so embarrassing,” Mrs. Swanson allegedly muttered under her breath from her minivan, trying to avoid eye contact with any of the face-painted fans of the Murderous Detroit Clownz lined up outside the venue.
+This is the worst,” Swanson allegedly muttered under her breath from her minivan, trying to avoid eye contact with any of the face-painted fans of the Murderous Detroit Clownz lined up outside the venue.
 “I hope no one recognizes me.”

 “Thanks, Mom.
 I love you!” said the younger Swanson, enthusiastically waving goodbye to his mother as she sped off.

 Swanson explained her deep-seated hatred for the Juggalo subculture.

 “These kids think they’re rebelling against something, but they’re all just conforming to the same tired anti-establishment rhetoric sold to them at the mall,” Swanson said, glancing into a rear-view mirror adorned with a Misfits air freshener.
 “Did you see all that merchandise for sale outside the show?
 When did that start?
 This is all clearly just an attempt to capitalize on teen angst.”